HARVEST: Contemporary Craft Fair Programme

 12pm - 12:30pm, Wednesday 15 October 2025

-Ross Baynham of Studio Teller will explore the making of the Low Sofa, reflecting on how his experience in making kitchens informs his approach to bespoke furniture.
-Ross will share how the design evolved, from initial concepts and choosing Scottish-grown timber, to tackling the practical and aesthetic challenges of producing a refined piece within a tight timeframe.
+Ross Baynham of Studio Teller explored the making of the Low Sofa, reflecting on how his experience in making kitchens informs his approach to bespoke furniture.
+Ross shared how the design evolved, from initial concepts and choosing Scottish-grown timber, to tackling the practical and aesthetic challenges of producing a refined piece within a tight timeframe.

 Price: Free